 Our set in the ABC studio

-Our webcast has been called upon to do a number of special events
+Our webcast has been called upon to do several special events

 Numerous other webcasts have occurred over the years with special topics such as DMR, D-Star, Arduino, Balloon Launches, etc.

 In February 2015 we started a weekly ham radio show on Tuesday nights called Amateur Radio Roundtable.
-The quality and format has greatly expanded over the year.
+The quality and format have greatly expanded over the year.
 This program brings in special guests from around the world through remote video connections.
-The show has call in telephone lines and a chat room where users can ask questions or give comments during the show.
+The show has call-in telephone lines and a chat room where users can ask questions or give comments during the show.

 W5KUB.COM wins major award for service to the amateur community